I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/ns-video-_vposversioninfo.md

 ## Members

-`BuildNumber`
+`Size`

-Specifies the build number of the operating system.
+Specifies the size, in bytes, of the VPOSVERSIONINFO structure.

 `MajorVersion`